-- To make clear your support for a suitable strategy to put the business on a financially sustainable footing that can support: (i) a significant reduction in the need for HMG funding; (ii) opportunities to grow the post office network for the first time in many years; and (iii) a mutualisation of POL. - To express caution around the changes that POL is planning to make to NTP and in particular any move away from voluntary implementation that does not have sufficient support from key stakeholders (e.g. the NFSP).
-This includes POL's ability to manage concerns around implementation both nationally and locally. - To seek POL's views around whether it could be possible to put in place time limited compensation as a mechanism for encouraging post office conversions, while retaining a voluntary approach to implementation. - To encourage POL to continue to work closely with the NFSP in order to agree a strategy that not only meets the objectives of POL, the NFSP, HMG and POL's customers but also delivers Value for Money for the taxpayer.
+- To make clear your support for POL's new strategy which seeks to put the business on a financially sustainable footing that can support: (i) a significant reduction in the need for HMG funding; (ii) opportunities to grow the post office network for the first time in many years; and (iii) a mutualisation of POL. - To express caution around the changes that POL is planning to make to NTP and in particular any move away from voluntary implementation that does not have the support of key stakeholders (e.g. the NFSP).
+This includes POL's ability to manage the NFSP's (and its members') concerns both nationally and locally. - To seek POL's views around whether it could be possible to put in place time limited compensation as a mechanism for encouraging post office conversions, while retaining a voluntary approach to implementation. - To encourage POL to continue to work closely with the NFSP in order to agree a strategy that not only meets the objectives of POL, the NFSP, HMG and POL's customers but also delivers Value for Money for the taxpayer.